 You can also tell if you have hormonal imbalance if you have mood swings.
-At one moment, you are happy then all of a sudden you are sad.
+At one moment, you are happy and all of a sudden you are sad.
 You get mad over the smallest things and you are often irritable.
 More often than not, people will just avoid you because of your mood swings.
 This can also lead into depression.

-While these changes in mood can just result from your monthly cycle, women with balanced hormones will be less prone to experiencing extreme highs and lows of their emptions.
+While these changes in mood can just result from your monthly cycle, women with balanced hormones will be less prone to experiencing extreme highs and lows of their emotions.
 Your mood swings will especially peak if you are already at your menopausal stage.

 Do you find yourself waking several times a night?
 You are not alone.
-Many women suffer from this before, during and after menopause.
-In fact, I could guess that you are waking most nights between 2-4 a.m.
+Many women suffer from this before, during, and after menopause.
+In fact, I could guess that you are waking most nights between 2–4 a.m.

 Low progesterone and estrogen and even high cortisol will have a direct impact on your quality of sleep.
-Not only that, it can trigger night sweats.
+Not only that, it can also trigger night sweats.
 It is vitally important to your health that your sleep quality is good.

-Lastly, you can also tell that you have imbalanced hormones if you experience fatigue constantly, even if you feel that you did not do a lot for a day.
+Finally, you can also tell that you have imbalanced hormones if you experience fatigue constantly, even if you feel that you did not do a lot for a day.
 More often than not, you would just like to take a nap and lounge on your bed.